pcit-ce/pcit/docs/api/builds/README.md

 ## Find By Repo

 This returns a list of builds for an individual repository.
-It is possible to use the repository id or slug in the request.
 The result is paginated.
 Each request will return 25 results.

 | Method | URL                                              |